jedisct1/opendns-dnsdb/docs/operations/related.rst

 Related names are names that have been frequently observed shortly before or after a reference name.

-This has proven to be very useful to discover C2 domains used by malware when only a few of them were previously known.
+This has proven to be very useful to discover command and control domains used by malware when only a few of them were previously known.
 This is also useful to investigate an infection chain.

-Internally, multiple complementary matching algorithms are used.
-But the library takes care of aggregating and normalizing the results.
+Internally, multiple complementary matching algorithms are used, but this client library takes care of aggregating and normalizing the results.

 Getting the list of related names
 ---------------------------------